changhsinlee/changhsinlee.github.io/_posts/2018-11-26-pyderpuffgirls-ep1.md

 '''
 ```

-If you run `multiline_string`, you will see its string representation is actually
+If you run `multiline_string`, you will see the string representation of `multiline_string` is actually

 ```
 'now\nI can write as many\nlines\nas \nI want\n'